jupyterlab/scipy2019-jupyterlab-tutorial/Exercise-3/Exercise-3.md

 # Exercises 3

-Remove all the sticky notes from your screen :-) and attempt the following.
-These are _guidelines_, feel free to err on the side of workflow and options that suits _you_ if you find them best.

-Keep in mind, if something is not intuitive, or not in the place you expected it, write it down (for example on the red sticky note), and give it to us at the break.
+Follow the instructions below, and experiment along the way as you wish.
+Again, if something is not intuitive, please let us know.

 ## Assign existing shortcut to new action